-As a member of the Board of LeadershipLeadership Board of The Pierce County Community Engagement Task Force, I am fully committed and dedicated to the mission of The Pierce County Community Engagement Task Force.
+As a member of the Leadership Board of The Pierce County Community Engagement Task Force, I am fully committed and dedicated to the mission.

 Usage of an innovative community engagement framework to integrate services with a comprehensive, multi-faceted approach to foster economic mobility of Pierce County individuals and families.

-I pledge to commit 1 year of my time help carry out this mission, consistent with the functions of the Board of Leadership, as stated in the organization’s bylaws.
+I commit a minimum of 1 year to help carry out this mission, consistent with the functions of the Leadership Board, as stated in the organization’s bylaws.

 The Role of the Leadership

-I understand as a Leadership member, I have both the opportunity and the obligation to help establish strategic direction, set broad policy, steward the assets, all in support of the Task Force’s stated mission.
+I understand as a member of leadership, I have both the opportunity and the obligation to help establish strategic direction, set broad policy, steward the assets, all in support of the Task Force’s stated mission.
 I commit to fulfilling these obligations with my time, talent, treasure, and relationships.

 Preparation

-I will work diligently to understand the mission, purpose, goals, and programs of the organization, and I will prepare for all leadership and committee meetings by reviewing all related documents and materials in advance.
+I will work diligently to understand the mission, purpose, goals, and programs of the organization, and will prepare for all leadership and committee meetings by reviewing all related documents and materials in advance.

 Active Participation in Board Meetings

-I will attend regularly scheduled leadership and Committee meetings, be available for consultation by phone and e-mail, and serve on at least one committee of the board where I can apply my special skills and perspective.
+I will attend regularly scheduled leadership and committee meetings, be available for consultation by phone and e-mail, and serve on at least one committee of the board where I can apply my special skills and perspective.

 Public Representation

 As a board member, I know that I am an ambassador for the Task Force, and I will strive to represent the organization in the best possible ways.
-I will never offer myself as an official spokesperson for the Task Force without proper authority from the board of Leadership.
+I will never offer myself as an official spokesperson for the Task Force without proper authority from the Leadership Board.

 Meeting Expectations